nhoening/fjd/README.rst

     [fjd-recruiter] Fired 3 workers in project "remote-example".
     [fjd-recruiter] Host hyuga.sen.cwi.nl: [fjd-recruiter] Fired 5 workers in project "remote-example".

+**Note**  Unlike in previous example, I told the ``fjd-dispatcher`` process to fire workers (kill screen sessions) and terminate itself once it finds the queue of jobs being empty.

 **Note** - If you normally have to type in a password to login to a remote machine via SSH, you'll have to do this here, as well.
+You can configure passwordless logon by putting a public key in ~/.ssh/authorized_keys.
+For the shared-home directory setting we use ``fjd`` for, this makes a lot of sense, as you stay within your LAN anyway.
-Some SSH configuration can go a long way to ease your life, e.g. by key management or the ControlAuto option.
-Ask your local IT guy.
+In general, some SSH configuration can go a long way to ease your life, e.g. by connection sharing through the ControlAuto option.
+Search the web or ask your local IT guy.